 The system basically provides an external level control with a “buffer” volume of chemical.
 An alarm is generated when there is no more chemical leaving the IBC whilst maintaining flow to the point of use.
 You can connect two IBCs to the system on a “duty / standby” basis, with automatic valves that automatically change the on-line IBC.
 The system also generates an alarm to advise that the empty IBC should be replaced.

 You can also have a system with a single IBC connected, perhaps if chemical consumption is low and only periodic.

 You can also have either single or duty & standby chemical transfer pumps

 The level control system can be built inside an enclosure to provide weather and frost protection, depending on its location.
 Also, the chemical IBCs can be located inside enclosures.

 In this particular case, the system is located outside and handles two chemicals, with duty and standby IBCs.

 The Level control unit is inside an enclosure and the IBCs have electrically-heated jackets.

-The chemicals are transferred inside the factory via dual-contained pipework to “Point of Use” tanks.
+Dual-contained pipework transfers the chemicals inside the factory to “Point of Use” tanks.

 Click here to learn more